Brian Kelly (chess player)

-Brian Kelly (born 3 November 1978, in York, England) is an international chess player.
+Brian Kelly (born 3 November 1978, in York, England) is British chess player.
 Although born in England, he moved to Limerick, Republic of Ireland when he was 2 years old, and later to Belfast, Northern Ireland when he was 12.
-Both his parents hold Irish citizenship and he can compete for Ireland in international competitions.
+Both his parents hold Irish citizenship and he can compete with Ireland in international competitions.

+Chess career

 He attained the title of International Master in 1998.
-His current FIDE rating is 2488, with a highest rating of 2504 achieved in July 2005.
+His current FIDE rating is 2488, with the highest rating of 2504 achieved in July 2005.